gtri/upstage/docs/source/user_guide/how_tos/entity_naming.rst

 Named Entities
 ==============

 Named entities are an :py:class:`~upstage_des.base.EnvironmentContext` and :py:class:`~upstage_des.base.NamedUpstageEntity` enabled feature where you can store instances in particular "entity groups" to gather them from later.
-UPSTAGE's :py:class:`~upstage_des.actor.Actor` inherits from :py:class:`~upstage_des.base.NamedUpstageEntity`, giving all Actors the feature.
+UPSTAGE's :py:class:`~upstage_des.actor.Actor` inherits from :py:class:`~upstage_des.base.NamedUpstageEntity`,
+giving all Actors the feature.
+Similarly, the ``SelfMonitoring<>`` resources do the same to enable quick access to recorded simulation data.

 All Actors are retrievable with the :py:meth:`~upstage_des.base.UpstageBase.get_actors` method if they inherit from Actor.

 Entities are retrievable with :py:meth:`~upstage_des.base.UpstageBase.get_all_entity_groups` and :py:meth:`~upstage_des.base.UpstageBase.get_entity_group`.

 Defining a named entity is done in the class definition: